Cebreros Station: Construction

 The search for the site for the Cebreros station began in April 2002, although construction did not start until January 2003.
 It lasted a little over two years (it ended in August 2005, and since then it has been running on tests) .The construction was the responsibility of a consortium led by the companies SED Systems (Canada) and by Vertex Antennentechnik (Germany).
 The Spanish companies ESTEYCO and NECSO were responsible for the infrastructure of the antenna tower, while LV Salamanca was responsible for the infrastructure and the remodeling of the building.

 The cost of Cebreros station has been about 30 million euros, of which 22 have been for the antenna.
 The first director was Spanish Valeriano Claros.

 Missions

 It covered interplanetary missions, such as the Rosetta space probe, sent into space in 2004 to land for the first time on a comet, the Churyumov-Gerasimenko, after a ten-year star voyage, and the routine operations of the Venus Express mission, and is used currently as support for the Mars Express.
-The station participates in missions as BepiColombo, Herschel, Planck, LISA Pathfinder and Gaia space telescopes.
+The station participates in missions as BepiColombo, Herschel, Planck, LISA Pathfinder, Gaia and Euclid space telescopes.